All Episodes

 And I did it again.

-So that was a case where you know something just started small and grew, but you cannot predict where things are going or what will work.
+So that was a case where something just started small and grew.

-Your best kit your best scenario is just try a bunch of things that won't kill you and won't bankrupt you if they don't work.
+Your best kit, your best scenario is just try a bunch of things that won't kill you and won't bankrupt you if they don't work.

 But if they do work, they'll pick up their own energy.

-One way to approach something is to know exactly what you would have to do from beginning to end.
+So here's another reframe: one way to approach something is to know exactly what you would have to do from beginning to end.

 But that's kind of rare in the complicated world.